-This model fits when you know your business goals and how to achieve them, and you don’t need to hire a development team to work on your project, because you already have specialists.
+This model fits when you know your business goals and how to achieve them, and don’t need to hire a development team to work on your project because you already have specialists.
 All you are lacking is additional experts for the job.
-Extended Team Model is the option for Chief Technological Officers that are looking for a team of particular experts for a specific period of time.
-It could be a web development team, for example, complete with web/mobile software developers and QA specialists to build a sub-project.
-You can also hire a development team that will include a Project Manager, Business Analyst, or Team Lead, but you will maintain the responsibility for the strategy of the project.
-The time and cost savings are the main reasons to choose this model over the hustle of hiring offshore software developers as short-term employees locally.
+The Team Extension (Staff Augmentation) model is the option for Chief Technological Officers that are looking for a team of experts of a specific type for a specific period of time.
+For example, it could be a web development team that needs to be augmented with web/mobile software developers and QA specialists to build a sub-project.
+You can also hire a development team that will include a Project Manager, Business Analyst, or Team Lead, but you will maintain control over the project’s overall strategy.
+The time and cost savings are the main reasons to choose this model over the hassle of hiring offshore software developers as short-term employees locally.

-In times when the final goal is unclear, but you have a general direction this model might be the most suitable.
-It is also a great fit when you already have an in-house or outsource team of software engineers building a project, but you need a workforce boost.
-It could be that your project may change dramatically on the next iteration, and you don’t have the luxury to hire a development team locally.
-The Dedicated Development Team Model (also known as Managed Service Model) allows your in-house team to join forces with the remote team of specialists for the best results.
+In times when the final goal is unclear, but you have a general direction this model might be the most suitable one.
+It is also a great fit when you already have an in-house or outsourced team of software engineers implementing a project, but you need a workforce boost.
+Sometimes, your project changes dramatically during one of the iterations, and you don’t have the luxury to hire a development team locally.
+The Managed Team (Dedicated Team) allows your in-house team to join forces with a remote team of experts for the best results.
 In this article, we will focus on this model and provide a detailed explanation of its value for businesses.

 The benefits of the Dedicated Development Team Model